duke0815/SimpleViewer/README.md

 - **Copy to Clipboard**: Quickly copy images to your clipboard for easy pasting and sharing.
 - **Contact Info**: Access contact information and links to related resources directly from the application.

-## Contact Info:
-Access contact information and links to related resources directly from the application.

-## How to Use
-To use SimpleViewer, simply clone the repository, navigate to the directory containing fotoApp.py, and run the script using Python.

 ## Contributions
 Feedback and contributions are always welcome!
 Feel free to open an issue or submit a pull request if you have any suggestions or improvements.